Tame rational functions: Decompositions of iterates and orbit intersections: Introduction

 To formulate our results explicitly, we introduce the following definition.
 Let $A$ be a rational function of degree at least two.
 We say that $A$ is {\it tame} if the algebraic curve has no factors of genus zero or one distinct from the diagonal.
 Otherwise, we say that $A$ is {\it wild}.
 By the Picard theorem, the condition that $A$ is tame is equivalent to the condition that for any functions $f$ and $g$ meromorphic on $\C$ the equality \be \l{urav} A\circ f=A\circ g\ee implies that $f\equiv g.$ The problem of describing tame rational functions appears in holomorphic dynamics (see \cite{lm}).
 It is also closely related to the problem of describing rational functions sharing the measure of maximal entropy (\cite{ye}, \cite{me}).

 It is easy to see that every rational function of degree two is wild.
 Consequently, a tame rational function has degree at least three.
 On the other hand, a {\it generic} rational function of degree at least four is tame.
 Specifically, a rational function of degree at least four is tame whenever it has only simple critical values (\cite{pg}).
 A comprehensive classification of wild rational functions is not known.
-The most complete result in this direction is the classification of solutions of equation \eqref{urav} under the assumption that $A$ is a polynomial and $f$, $g$ are rational functions, obtained in the paper \cite{az}.
+The most complete result in this direction, obtained in the paper \cite{az}, is the classification of solutions of equation \eqref{urav} under the assumption that $A$ is a polynomial and $f$, $g$ are rational functions.
 For an account of recent progress in the general case we refer the reader to \cite{seg}.

 Our first main result is a generalization of the result of \cite{mz} to tame rational functions.

 \bt \l{1} Let $A$ be a tame rational function of degree $n$.
 Then there exists an integer $N$, depending on $n$ only, such that every decomposition of $A^{\circ d}$ with $d\geq N$ is induced by a decomposition of $A^{\circ N}$. \et